Extended s-wave altermagnets

-The \sAM state in \cref{latticemodel} is realized through a staggered ferromagnetic order of the form $\Delta^\text{\sAM} \tau^z\sigma^z$.
-Similar to the valley model in \cref{eqn:H0_valley}, a spin flip can be generated through $\mathcal S$, i.e., $\big[H_l + \Delta^\text{\sAM}\tau^z\sigma^z, \mathcal S\sigma^x\big] = 0\,.$ The \sAM state is therefore protected by $\mathcal S$.
-At the same time, it is fully invariant under all space-group operations of $C_{4v}$, which directly implies a spin gap of (extended) $s$-wave symmetry. \Cref{fig:bandplot}(a) shows the band structure of the lattice model in the \sAM state.
+The \sAM state in \cref{latticemodel} is realized through a staggered ferromagnetic order of the form $\Delta^\text{\sAM} \propto \tau^z\sigma^z$.
+Similar to the valley model in \cref{eqn:H0_valley}, a spin flip can be generated through $\mathcal S$, i.e., the magnetic Hamiltonian $H_l + \Delta^\text{\sAM}$ is invariant under the symmetry operation $\{\mathcal{S} \parallel C_2\}$, where the first element acts in momentum/orbital and the second in spin space.
+Notably, since $\mathcal S \notin C_{4v}$, this symmetry is not an element of the spin group associated with the crystallographic space group.
+The \sAM state is therefore protected by $\mathcal S$.
+At the same time, it is fully invariant under all space-group operations of $C_{4v}$, which directly implies a spin gap of (extended) $s$-wave symmetry.
+Indeed transforming the orbital structure of the magnetic gap to band space reveals a momentum dependent spin splitting with form factor in full analogy to the momentum-dependent $l\neq 0$ gap structure of altermagnets. \Cref{fig:bandplot}(a) shows the band structure of the lattice model in the \sAM state.
 We find that the valley model \cref{eqn:H0_valley} is the correct low-energy effective theory of \cref{latticemodel} around the two valleys $\nu=\Gamma,M$, as indicated by the dotted lines.
 Moreover, the Fermi surface demonstrates the extended $s$-wave character of the magnetic state.
 Note that \cref{latticemodel} offers to include other couplings, e.g., $v_y(\bvec k)\tau^y$, and still retains its symmetries~\cite{SM}.

 As the \sAM is protected by a symmetry $\mathcal S$ residing outside the point group $C_{4v}$, it is not only constrained to the irreducible representation (irrep) $A_1$, but even to specific lattice harmonics within $A_1$.
 The symmetry $\mathcal S$ pins the nodes of the \sAM gap to a certain region in momentum space (the $XY$-lines, see \cref{fig:bandplot}(a) and Supplemental Material~\cite{SM}).
 Hence only those lattice harmonics within the $A_1$ irrep that have nodes on the $XY$-lines are allowed in $v_z(\bvec k)$.
 Different gap structures---in terms of nodal lines---can be realized by changing the underlying symmetry $\mathcal S$~\cite{SM}.